jmoenig/Snap/DEVLOG.md

         * new "parent" selector for accessing list items, points to entry at ellipsis "..."
         * change: "primitive" variable accessor blocks now accept reporters in their first input field expecting a variable name
         * change: ringified variable getters can be dropped into "primitive" variable accessor inputs expecting a variable name
+        * change: variable getters become automatically ringified when dropped into such accessor slots
     2. support for input-groups in custom blocks
         * new "group" option in custom block slot type editor's special settings menu for multiple inputs
         * metaprogramming support for input groups (represented by a list of slot types)